IsaN2003/Isa_Alnoaimi_Portfolio/README.md

 # Isa_Alnoaimi_Portfolio
+Welcome to my project portfolio!
+I am an Industrial Engineering student and an aspiring Data Analyst who seeks to continously learn and grow.
 ## Excel Projects
 As a Portfolio Risk Manager in the TradeQuest Competition, I employed risk managment strategies using Excel in an investment portfolio mitigate risks and attain the maximum returns.
 ### Portfolio Risk Management - Monte Carlo Simulation